kulics/koral/book-en/document.md

 }
 ```

-We can mark the type with the mut keyword so that it is allowed to be constructed as a mutable type at construction time, and then we can assign values to the member variables in the mutable type.
+We can label the type definition with the mut keyword so that it is defined as being a mutable type.
+For instances of mutable types, we can assign values to the member variables in them.

-Constructing an instance of a mutable type requires the mut keyword to be marked in front of the construction syntax.

 The mutability of member variables follows the type and has nothing to do with whether the instance variables are mutable or not, so we can modify mutable member variables even if we declare read-only variables.